10 Cheapest Places to Live in Illinois in 2026

 Rockford remains one of the cheapest places to live in Illinois.
 Known as the Forest City, Rockford is surrounded by many gardens featuring many public gardens and parks, including the renowned Anderson Japanese Gardens, one of the top Japanese gardens in NA.

 • Rolling Green: Rolling Green is a quiet, well‑established suburban neighborhood in southeast‑.
 The lanes are lined with mid-century single‑family homes.
-Homes for sale in Rolling Green are generally modest, cozy, and affordable.
-Residents have easy access to parks, schools, shopping, and I‑90, adding day‑to‑day convenience to the neighborhood’s appeal.
+Homes for sale in Rolling Green are generally modest, cozy, and affordable with access to the fairway.

-• Edgewater: Edgewater sits on Rockford’s west side near the Rock River and is notable for its concentration of historic homes, most built before 1939.
+• Edgewater: Edgewater sits on Rockford’s west side near the Rock River and is notable for its concentration of historic homes alongside a strong neighborhood.
 There are many homes for sale in Edgewater from small to medium‑sized single‑family houses.
-A strong neighborhood association and active community indoor recreation centers and shopping arenas as well as many dining options.

-• North End Square: North End Square is a laid‑back, historic neighborhood less than 2 miles from the Rock River, with older homes, mature trees, and tended gardens that appeal many buyers.
+• North End Square: This town is a laid‑back, historic neighborhood less than 2 miles from the Rock River, with older homes, mature trees, and tended gardens that appeal many buyers.
 Homes for sale in North End Square typically include older single‑family houses with character and yard space.
-Residents are a short distance away from larger attractions like the Nicholas Conservatory.

 • High Crime and Safety Concerns: Rockford has a high crime rate compared with most US cities, ranking among the less safe cities in Illinois with elevated rates of property crimes.